goroleo/TubeSolver/README.md

 - after a successful search for a solution;
 - before closing the application.

-The position of all panels is customizable.
+The position of all panels is customizable (use mouse right-click).

 Language support: English, Russian, Ukrainian, Bulgarian.
 (Please report me any inaccurate translations).